pstachula-dev/react-micro-carousel/README.md

 ### `<CarouselProvider />`

+Component is used to initialize the carousel context with configuration options and wrap the other components.

 | Prop          | Type    | Default | Required |
 | ------------- | ------- | ------- | -------- |
 | total         | number  | 0       | Yes      |